Sober and looking for a date who understands

 - How will I incorporate my plans for remaining sober into the conversation?
-Since your 25 months of sobriety are an important part of where you are in your journey, you may want to consider talking about your recovery plans to let your date know that your relationship with drugs is in the past and that your commitment to sober living is a positive and significant force in your life.
+Since your 25 months of sobriety are a key part of where you are in your journey, you may want to consider talking about your recovery plans to let your date know that your relationship with drugs is in the past and that your commitment to sober living is a positive and significant force in your life.
 Including your plan to stay sober — without minimizing any of your past experiences — gives your potential dating partners a fuller picture of who you really are.

 Dating can be stressful enough as it is without feeling obliged to combat negative stereotypes at the same time.
 By preparing an approach that is both honest about the past and confident about the future, you may find that there are people out there who are able to look beyond the book’s cover and want to read every page.

 Submit a new comment

 Can’t find information on the site about your health concern or issue?